freshbitsweb/laravel-cart-manager/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## Treeware

+You're free to use this package, but if it makes it to your production environment I would highly appreciate you buying the world a tree.

+It’s now common knowledge that one of the best tools to tackle the climate crisis and keep our temperatures from rising above 1.5C is to <a href="https://www.bbc.co.uk/news/science-environment-48870920">plant trees</a>.
+If you contribute to our forest you’ll be creating employment for local families and restoring wildlife habitats.

+You can buy trees at for our forest here [offset.earth/treeware](https://offset.earth/treeware?gift-trees)

+Read more about Treeware at [treeware.earth](http://treeware.earth)

 ## Special Thanks to